RemainNA/auraxis-bot/README.md

 For feedback or error reports, the best ways to contact are reddit (/u/RemainNA), Discord (RemainNA#0159), and the Auraxis bot [Discord server](https://discord.gg/Kf5P6Ut).

+## Localization

+Localization of the bot is managed through [Crowdin](https://crwd.in/auraxis-bot).
+Please join there and the Discord server listed above to contribute translations.

+If you notice a translation error please report it in the support server.

+Thank you to the following translators for their contributions!

+- Dutch: brakenium#9467
+- German: Gretchen
+- Korean: AlexKoala#0253
+- Russian: Simacrus#9560
+- Spanish: [1ITL] Facer

 ## Support development

 There are three main ways to support development: